How Content Decisions Are Made

 Final Note

-Institutional credit systems operate on structured data and defined risk models.
+Institutional credit systems operate on structured data, defined documentation, and rule-based risk interpretation.

-This Editorial Policy exists to ensure that MyCreditLux™ documents those structures with consistency and independence.
+This Editorial Policy exists to ensure that MyCreditLux™ documents those structures with consistency, evidentiary discipline, and editorial independence.